Alex Macdonald (trade unionist)

 Alexander Macdonald (21 May 1910 - 18 August 1969) was an Australian ironworker, trade unionist and communist.

-Amiable character Alex MacDonald was a man proud of the left, steering trade unionism into areas such as indigenous rights, gender equality, student activism, and the peace movement.
-Despite rarely raising his voice in anger and speaking quietly, MacDonald was a strong negotiator who played a significant role in Australia's trade union history.
+Alex MacDonald steered trade unionism into areas such as indigenous rights, gender equality, student activism, and the peace movement.
+MacDonald played a significant role in Australia's trade union history.

 Macdonald was born at Greenock in Renfrewshire, Scotland, to sawmill foreman Alexander Macdonald and Sybil, née Smith.
 Young Alex attended Homescroft School, but left at 13 to work in a shipyard.
 His father had remarried in 1920 following his mother's death in 1916, but the children did not get along well with their stepmother, and Alex and his sister Anna emigrated to Australia in 1925 (there was a delay of almost six weeks in Cape Town following a worldwide seamen's strike).

 MacDonald, who had come to Australia as part of the "Dreadnought" scheme, trained at Scheyville for three months before working in the mid-west of New South Wales.
 He intended to return to Scotland via Western Australia, but reports from his father of high unemployment prompted him to remain.
 He travelled to Queensland in June 1932 at the height of the Great Depression and took on seasonal work, becoming involved in the unemployed workers movement.
 He eventually relocated to Brisbane.